kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 `restricted` Pod Security.
 This update is part of the kube-apiserver component of the `SecurityProfileOCIArtifact` feature gate.

+The trust model for `OCI` profiles is stronger than `Localhost`.
+With `Localhost`, the node admin controls which profiles are available by placing files on disk, but there is no validation that those profiles are sufficiently restrictive.
+With `OCI`, the CRI runtime merges every pulled profile with the node's baseline profile via intersection (see [Profile Merging](#profile-merging)).
+The effective profile permits an operation only if both the baseline and the OCI profile permit it, so the result cannot weaken security below the baseline regardless of the OCI profile's content.
+Different nodes can use different baseline profiles via per-node runtime configuration, the same way different nodes can have different files on disk.

+PSA allows `Localhost` for `restricted` and `baseline` based on the assumption that the node admin controls which profiles are available.
+PSA does not verify file presence or profile content at admission time.
+The trust model for `OCI` is stronger: PSA allows it because the CRI runtime guarantees that the effective profile is no more permissive than the node's baseline by construction (intersection).
+No coordination between PSA and the CRI runtime is needed.

-This means `OCI` profiles have the same trust model as `Localhost`: neither PSA nor the runtime validates whether a user-selected profile is stricter than the runtime default.
-Both seccomp and AppArmor profiles can be written to be effectively unconfined (a seccomp profile can allow all syscalls; an AppArmor profile can grant unrestricted access).
-A `Localhost` profile can already be more permissive than the default, and the same applies to `OCI` profiles.
+Unlike `Localhost`, where a profile on disk can be more permissive than the runtime default (a seccomp profile can allow all syscalls; an AppArmor profile can grant unrestricted access), `OCI` profiles are merged with the baseline at apply time.
+An OCI profile that is effectively unconfined would be silently constrained to the baseline's restrictions by the merge, producing an effective profile equivalent to the baseline itself.

-However, there is an important difference in the trust model.
-With `Localhost` profiles, the node admin controls which profiles are available: seccomp profiles must exist in the kubelet's configured seccomp directory, and AppArmor profiles must be loaded onto the node.
-The node admin is the gatekeeper.
-With `OCI` profiles, pods can reference arbitrary artifacts from any registry, potentially pulling and loading policies that the node admin has never reviewed.
-This shifts control from the node admin to the pod author.

-To preserve node admin control, OCI profile artifacts are subject to the same CRI runtime verification as container images and image volumes.
-The runtime's signature verification infrastructure (for example, CRI-O's system-wide `/etc/containers/policy.json` with optional namespace-specific overrides via `SignaturePolicyDir`) applies to profile pulls.
-Node admins configure which registries are trusted and whether artifacts must be signed, providing the same gatekeeper role they have today for container images.
-A runtime configured to reject unsigned artifacts or artifacts from untrusted registries will reject unauthorized profile pulls before they reach the kernel.

-In addition to runtime-level controls, cluster administrators can use admission webhooks (Kyverno, OPA/Gatekeeper) to restrict which OCI references are allowed.
+The CRI runtime's signature verification infrastructure (for example, CRI-O's system-wide `/etc/containers/policy.json`) provides an additional layer of control over profile artifact pulls.
+Cluster administrators can also use admission webhooks (Kyverno, OPA/Gatekeeper) to restrict which OCI references are allowed.
 The `oci.reference` field is part of the pod spec, making it visible to all admission controllers.
 This allows policies such as "only allow profiles from `registry.internal.example.com/approved-profiles/`" or "require digest-pinned references."
-These controls parallel what administrators can already do to restrict `Localhost` profile paths or container image references.

-For beta graduation, the KEP will evaluate whether additional kubelet-level controls (such as an allowlist of permitted profile registries or reference patterns) are needed based on alpha feedback.

 ### CRI API Changes